moriyalb/lamda/README.md

 2. Auto curried.

 3. Functional support
-	we got the R.piple/R.compose/R.o methods to make new fucntions.
+	we got the R.piple/R.compose/R.o methods to make new functions.

 Notice: